qiskit-community/mapomatic/README.md

 ([2, 1, 3, 5, 8], 'ibm_auckland', 0.09518597703355036)
 ```

+You can then use the best layout in a new call to `transpile` which will then do the desired mapping for you.
 Alternatively, we can ask for the best mapping on all systems, yielding a list sorted in order from best to worse:

 ```python